 So, when you hear the term all natural makeup what we are talking about is just that.
-Natural cosmetics should not contain any harmful or synthetic ingredients.
-The ingredients they do contain should actually benefit your skin and may enhance your complexion even after you have removed your makeup for the night.
-Makeup with chemicals is not helping your skin.
+In an ideal world natural skin care and cosmetics should not contain any harmful or synthetic ingredients.
+The ingredients they do contain should actually benefit your skin and enhance your complexion even after you have removed the products.
+Makeup with harmful chemicals is not helping your skin.
 It is just covering it up.

 What Are Parabens, Phthalates, Etc And Why Should You Avoid These Ingredients?

 You may be thinking, all of these ingredients are in products that are approved to be on the market and have been sold for years so they can’t be that bad.
 Yes and no, while some ingredients are more toxic than others it is still pretty shocking what is allowed in our everyday cosmetics.

 There are thousands of chemicals used in cosmetics, household cleaning products etc, that are unregulated.

 Here are some of the top ingredients to avoid –